Please contact a GDA agent for information.

 Click on the topic name to see other speakers tagged with this topic.

 P.W.
 Singer Futurist, Cybersecurity, Technology and National Security Expert

-Cybersecurity and Cyberwar: What Everyone Needs to Know explores the key questions we all face in the cyber age (how it all works, why it all matters, and what we can do?).
+Cybersecurity and Cyberwar: What Everyone Needs to Knowexplores the key questions we all face in the cyber age (how it all works, why it all matters, and what we can do?).
 It was described by the Chairman of Google as “an essential read” and by the former Supreme Allied Commander of NATO as “the most approachable and readable book ever written on the cyber world.”
-The book has been added to the US Navy and US Army professional reading lists and featured at venues like the Microsoft CEO Summit and South by Southwest festival.
+The book was featured at venues ranging from the Microsoft CEO Summit to the South by Southwest festival.